11 Best Email Newsletter Practices You Need to Follow

 Casper tells you exactly what you’re going to get from their newsletter.
 No guesswork.
 No surprises.

-Being upfront about the content and frequency is one of the best email marketing practices that helps you keep your unsubscribe rates to a minimum.
+Being upfront about the content and frequency is one of the best email marketing practices that helps you keep your unsubscribe rates (and spam reports) to a minimum.

 Your emails aren’t going to do much good sitting in your recipient’s inbox, never to be read.